-Cars set on fire in spate of arson attacks near Bristol
+'Appalling' spate of arson attacks damages up to 40 vehicles

 - Published

-Dozen of cars and vans have been damaged in a spate of arson attacks near Bristol on Sunday.
+Up to 40 cars and vans have been damaged in an "appalling" spate of arson attacks near Bristol on Sunday.

-Police said they were first called to a car on fire in Stoke Gifford, with others later attacked in Bradley Stoke and Little Stoke.
+Police said they were first called to a car fire in Stoke Gifford in the early hours, with others later attacked in Bradley Stoke, Little Stoke and Patchway.

-The fire service was also called to the Rolls Royce building in Patchway where a car fire spread and damaged 20 others in the car park.

-Police are appealing for witnesses and dashcam footage.
+Avon and Somerset Police is appealing for witnesses and dashcam footage.

+Bradley Stoke mayor and town council spokesman Tom Aditya said the attacks were "appalling and shameful".

+Speaking to the BBC, he called on police to "deploy a special dedicated team to identify the culprit".

+By 05:30 there were further reports, with up to 20 vehicles set alight in locations across Bradley Stoke, Little Stoke and Stoke Gifford.

+At about 03:45am about 20 more vehicles were on fire in a car park at Rolls Royce, Filton.

-They warned that residents might have heard fuel tanks exploding during the string of incidents.
+Police warned that residents might have heard fuel tanks exploding during the string of incidents.

 There have been no reports of injuries or damage to buildings.